LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Method

 \subsection{Learning General Affine Transformation}

 Our analysis in Section \ref{sec:theory} reveals important design choices for constructing transformations that take into account both MX data format and the features distribution.
 Most notably, defining the set of admissible functions to be invertible affine transformations.
 This is in contrast to previous studies that restrict the set of invertible transformations, usually to rotation matrices only.
 We now introduce \MN, a method that uses and learns \textit{general} invertible affine transformations for reducing activations outliers.
-We stress here two important aspects of \MN: (1) It does not incur additional computational costs at inference time compared to common rotation-based methods for models with bias terms \footnote{See Appendix~\ref{sec:folding} for further details; For models that have bias terms the additional cost from the addition is negligible.}; (2) Although our approach was developed for MX data format, it can seamlessly be applied to other data formats.
+We stress here two important aspects of \MN: (1) Its inference runtime is similar to that of common rotation-based methods thanks to transformation folding \footnote{See Appendix~\ref{sec:folding} for further details.}; (2) Although our approach was developed for MX data format, it can seamlessly be applied to other data formats.

 We follow previous studies \cite{tseng2024quip, ashkboos2024quarot,Liu0FSCKCTB25} and define invertible transformations that can be absorbed into weight matrices, $\matsym{T}_1$ and $\matsym{T}_2$, and an online transformation $\matsym{T}_3$ (see Fig. \ref{fig:main_all_parts} for an illustration).
 Specifically, $\matsym{T}_1$ acts globally on the input activations of all transformer blocks, while $\matsym{T}_2$ and $\matsym{T}_3$ act locally per transformer block on the activations of the scaled dot-product layer in the attention layer and inside the feed-forward network, respectively.
 As in previous work \cite{Liu0FSCKCTB25, egiazarian2025bridging, shao2025block} we learn $\matsym{T}_1$ and $\matsym{T}_2$ only; However, there are two important distinctions from prior studies, aside from the set of admissible invertible functions.
 First, we apply the optimization on free-form matrices followed by deterministic transformations.
 As a result, common deep learning optimization algorithms can be used instead of constrained optimization on manifolds \cite{Liu0FSCKCTB25}.
 Second, we soften the requirement of functional equivalence between the unquantized network and the transformed network, allowing them to be approximately equivalent by optimizing a distillation loss.
 We discuss both points in detail next.